Introduction of Lifecycle Maturity

 Peeriosity’s iPollingTM was recently used to learn more about Peeriosity member companies’ Shared Services lifecycle.
 The results indicate that 34% are either advanced or mature, with very stable ongoing efforts in place to improve governance models, technology, processes, and the customer/employee experience.
 The largest block of companies at 55% are fully operational, with a stable organization and with room to grow across all dimensions, with the balance of 11% indicating that they are new and emerging, in the earlier lifecycle stages and on a steep learning curve.

-The poll also asked in which areas member companies Shared Services/Global Business Services organization need to most focus on in order to move to the next level of lifecycle maturity.
-The top four areas cited were scope expansion (27%), process standardization/improvement (21%), technology (21%) and governance models (16%), with areas like customer experience and partnering/outsourcing cited less frequently as most important.
+The poll also asked which areas member companies Shared Services/Global Business Services organization need to most focus on in order to move to the next level of lifecycle maturity.
+The top four areas cited were scope expansion (27%), process standardization/improvement (21%), technology (21%), and governance models (16%), with areas like customer experience and partnering/outsourcing cited less frequently as most important.

 Here are some of the comments from members:

 - All levers are necessary, but AI/Machine Learning and other advancements (along with higher skilled employees) are necessary for the future.

 - Also need to focus on process standardization/improvement and scope expansion, along with the rest, but technology is the key enabler to move all these levers to the next level.

 In the world of Shared Services/Global Business Services, Peeriosity members are represented at every level of maturity, from new and emerging, to fully operational, mature, and advanced.
 No matter where your company is on the maturity curve, there is always room for improvement with ways to accelerate your transition to the next level by leveraging the experience and wisdom of your peers.
 Members who are new and emerging have the greatest opportunity to improve, and they also face the greatest risk as they work to stabilize processes and gain acceptance with customers and senior leadership.